Materials & Craft

 Relative Cost Tier: Mid–High

 Reference only.
-Pile height + backing cloth influence cutting loss and seam behavior.
+Pile height and backing cloth affect cutting loss and seam visibility.

 Velboa & Sherpa